livingsocial/hypercuke/README.md

 ### Why Hypercuke?

 Hypercuke's core idea is a clever way of using Cucumber tags.
-By swapping out different drivers for your step definitions, you can write a scenario once, tag it appropriately, and then execute that scenario to test any or all of:
+By swapping out different adapters for your step definitions, you can write a scenario once, tag it appropriately, and then execute that scenario to test any or all of: